-Apple iPad Air vs Apple iPad Pro: Which Should You Buy?
+Apple iPad Air vs iPad Pro: Which Tablet is Better for you?
 As the iPad Pro has been out there for a while, it might seem like the iPad Air is out of date, which is why we at Electronic Book Reading Device decided to write an article about both devices.
 The iPad Air is an old device, but for some of you, it could still be the best iPad in the history of Apple.

 But for some, the iPad Pro is what makes the device worth you’re money.
 Of course, these two iPads are very different, and I’ll explain everything about them and which device is better.

 - This Certified Refurbished product is tested and certified to look and work like new,...

 - Apple iOS 8; 9.7-Inch Retina Display; 2048x1536 Resolution

 - A8X Chip with 64-bit Architecture; M8 Motion Coprocessor

 - Wi-Fi (802.11a/b/g/n/ac): 16 GB Capacity: 2GB RAM